dchowitz/slire/README.md

 Slire is a minimal, database‑agnostic repository layer that adds the consistency features most teams rewrite over and over — scope, timestamps, versioning, soft delete, and tracing — while keeping native drivers front and center.
 Use Slire when you want less boilerplate and safer CRUD, and keep using native drivers for anything advanced.

-Currently implemented for [MongoDB](https://www.mongodb.com/) and [Firestore](https://firebase.google.com/docs/firestore).

-- Minimal abstraction over native drivers (no query builders)
+- Minimal abstraction over native drivers (no generic query DSL)
 - Managed fields applied automatically and consistently
 - Type‑safe CRUD, projections, and streaming queries
 - Helpers for native ops: `applyConstraints`, `buildUpdateOperation`
-- Transactions support for MongoDB and Firestore
+- Transactions support
 - Cursor‑based pagination with stable ordering

+Currently implemented for [MongoDB](https://www.mongodb.com/) and [Firestore](https://firebase.google.com/docs/firestore).

 Want the full rationale?
 See [Why Slire?](docs/WHY.md).